|

 Bible or Book of Mormon The difference in reliability between the Bible and the Book of Mormon

-Prophecies / Quotes Weren’t false prophets condemned to die in Deut 18:20?
+Prophecies / Quotes Weren’t false prophets condemned to die in Deuteronomy 18:20?
 Quotes by leaders on a number of topics including the Mormon Blood Atonement Doctrine.
 LDS Leaders invite challenges to Mormonism and condemn other Churches

 Joseph Smith Didn’t Believe in The Book of Mormon In 1844 Joseph Smith declared that the Book of Mormon was "the most correct book of any book on earth, and the keystone of our religion, and a man would get nearer to God by abiding by its precepts than by any other book" One would think that the Prophet would found his church upon the teachings of this "keystone" book.
 Let's see if he did.